spatialos/gdk-for-unity/docs/projects/fps/tutorial.md

 For health packs we will do the latter, so that when the game begins there will already be health packs in pre-defined locations.

-### Edit snapshot generation
+### Edit the snapshot generation script.

-The **SpatialOS menu** option in your Unity Editor includes an item **"Generate FPS Snapshot"**.
-This runs the script `Assets/Fps/Scripts/Editor/SnapshotGenerator/SnapshotMenu.cs`, which you can find from within your Unity Editor.
-We will now modify the snapshot generation logic to add a `HealthPack` entity to our snapshot.
+The **SpatialOS** menu in your Unity Editor contains a **"Generate FPS Snapshot"** option.
+This option runs `Assets/Fps/Scripts/Editor/SnapshotGenerator/SnapshotMenu.cs`.
+We will now modify this script to add `HealthPack` entities to our snapshot:<br><br>

+1. In your Unity Editor, locate `Assets/Fps/Scripts/Editor/SnapshotGenerator/SnapshotMenu.cs` and open it in your code editor.
+1. Ensure your code can reference the `Vector3f` namespace by adding `using Improbable;` to the top of the file.
-Within the `SnapshotMenu` class, add a new method that will contain logic for adding health pack entities to the snapshot object:
+1. The function below contains logic for adding health pack entities to the snapshot object, and sets the amount of health the packs restore to `100`.
+Paste it inside the `SnapshotMenu` class.

 ```csharp
 private static void AddHealthPacks(Snapshot snapshot)